PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Compute Engine.md

 - Sustained use discounts
 - Committed use discounts
 - Preemptible and Spot VMs Up to 91% discount!
-## Highlight
-- Compute
+## Compute Engine
-	- Network throughput scales 2 Gnps per vCPU (small exceptions)
 - vCPU is equal to 1 hardware hyper-thread
-- Disk
-	- Standard and SSD PDs scale in performance for each GB
-	- Resize or migrate instances with no downtime
-	- Local SSD can create up to 8 partitions per instance with 375 GB (Total 3TB)
-	- Standard and non-local SSD can be sized up to 257 TB for each instance
-- Networking
-	- Network load balancing does not require pre-warming
 - Machine families
 	- General purpose (ratio of 0.5 GB to 8 GB of memory per vCPU)
 		- E2 (Cost-optimized)